 Landlords can remove tenants without giving a reason.
 That’s unfair and it needs to change.

 Most of England’s 11 million renters are on contracts with fixed terms of six months or a year; after this period has ended, landlords can evict their tenants with just two months’ notice – and without even giving them a reason.
 These ‘no fault evictions’ were introduced under section 21 of the 1988 Housing Act.
 Before this, private tenants had much greater security and it was much harder for landlords to evict tenants who paid the rent on time and looked after the property.
+The government has finally decided to consult on ways of improving renter security, but - while there are some promising aspects to their proposals - they suggest that no-fault evictions will remain.
 Generation Rent, the New Economics Foundation, ACORN and the London Renters Union are launching a campaign to abolish section 21.

 Why is this important?